illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 ### `ps`

-Like our good old ps, your shell should print out information about all currently running processes (inluding the shell).
+Like our good old ps, your shell should print out information about all currently running processes (including the shell).
 Make sure you use `print_process_info()`!
 Note, while `ps` is normally a separate binary, it is a built-in command for your shell (this is not "execing ps", this is you implementing it in the code.
 Thus you have to keep track of process statuses and such).

 ### `kill <pid>`